-The prison was given an inspection in the April/May 2017, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection in the summer of 2019, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

 HM Chief Inspector of Prisons

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP Bullingdon, Report on an unannounced inspection of HMP Bullingdon (1 – 12 July 2019)

 - HMP Bullingdon, Report on an unannounced inspection of HMP Bullingdon (24 April–11 May 2017)

 - HMP Bullingdon (PDF, 922.51 kB) Report on an unannounced inspection of HMP Bullingdon (15 – 26 June 2015)